Nuclear Waste Watch

 • Join-email-list

 Between 2010 and 2020 twenty-two municipal councils allowed their community and surrounding areas to be studied by the NWMO as possible end points for all of Canada's high level nuclear waste: three in northern Saskatchewan, thirteen in northern Ontario, and six in southwestern Ontario.
+In 2020 the NWMO shortlisted to two remaining areas:

 Learn more about high level nuclear waste in Canada and the nuclear industry's campaign to bury all of Canada's highly radioactive nuclear fuel waste in a single location deep underground.